 Parameter Template

-You can create a custom template before you create an RDS instance.
-When you create an RDS instance, you can select the created custom template.
-If you do not create a custom template, use the default parameter template.
-For more information, see Use a parameter template to configure the parameters of ApsaraDB RDS for PostgreSQL instances.
+You can create a custom template in advance and apply it when you create an instance.
+If you do not specify a template, the system uses the default template.
+For more information, see Use a parameter template.

 Release Protection

-You can select Release Protection to prevent the RDS instance from being released due to unintended operations.
-For more information, see Enable or disable the release protection feature for an ApsaraDB RDS for PostgreSQL instance.
+You can enable Release Protection for the instance to prevent it from being accidentally released.
+For more information, see Enable or disable the release protection feature.

 Resource Group

-You can use the default resource group or select a custom resource group based on your business requirements to facilitate instance management.
+Select the default resource group or a custom resource group to facilitate instance management.

 Time Zone

-If you do not configure this parameter, the system assigns the default time zone of the region that you specify for the RDS instance.
-For more information about the mappings between regions and default time zones, see Time zones.
+If you do not configure this parameter, the system selects a default time zone based on the region where you create the instance.
+For more information about the mappings between regions and default named time zones, see Mappings between regions and default named time zones for ApsaraDB RDS for PostgreSQL instances.

 SLR Authorization

-If this is the first time you create an RDS instance after October 10, 2022, you must create the AliyunServiceRoleForRdsPgsqlOnEcs service-linked role (SLR) for ApsaraDB RDS for PostgreSQL.
-The role is used to establish network connections by binding elastic network interfaces (ENIs) to the server on which your RDS instance resides.
+If this is the first time you create an ApsaraDB RDS for PostgreSQL instance after October 10, 2022, you must authorize the service-linked roles (SLRs) AliyunServiceRoleForRdsPgsqlOnEcs and AliyunServiceRoleForRDSProxyOnEcs.
+This allows the ApsaraDB RDS service to use these roles to attach elastic network interfaces (ENIs) and establish network links.

-For more information about SLR authorization, see [Notice] SLR authorization is required to create an ApsaraDB RDS for PostgreSQL instance from October 10, 2022.
+For more information about SLR authorization, see [Notice] SLR authorization is required to create ApsaraDB RDS for PostgreSQL instances from October 10, 2022.

-You can enter a description for the RDS instance.
-The value must be 2 to 255 characters in length, and can contain letters, digits, underscores (_), and hyphens (-).
-It must start with a letter.
+A custom description for the instance.
+The description must be 2 to 255 characters in length.
+It must start with a letter or a Chinese character and can contain digits, underscores (_), and hyphens (-).

 Privileged Account

-You can select Now and configure the Database Account and Password parameters to create a privileged account when you create the RDS instance.
-You can also select Later to create a privileged account after the RDS instance is created.
+You can select Configure Now and set the Database Account and Password to create a privileged account at the same time you create the instance.
+You can also click Configure Later to create the privileged account after the instance is created.

-For more information about privileged accounts, see Create an account on an ApsaraDB RDS for PostgreSQL instance.
+For more information about privileged accounts, see Create an account.

 Click Next: Confirm Order.

-Confirm the configuration in the Parameters section, configure the Purchase Plan parameter, read and select Terms of Service, and then click Pay Now to complete the payment.
+Confirm the Parameter Configuration and Quantity, select Terms of Service, and click Pay Now to complete the payment.

 What to do next